Finding the Best Cannabis: Indica vs. Sativa

 You’re finally ready to try medical or recreational cannabis.
 You walk into a dispensary and are instantly overwhelmed.
 Indica vs. Sativa: what does it mean?

-Confronted with everything from standard flower and pre-rolled joints to shiny products ranging from cannabis-infused cocktails, gummies, vapes, and tinctures, what to choose?
-You can even buy live plants.
+With growing legalization you can be confronted with everything from standard weed flower and pre-rolled joints to shiny products ranging from cookies, cakes, cannabis-infused cocktails, gummies, vapes, and tinctures, what to choose?
+In some states, you can even buy live plants.

 Indica vs. Sativa: What is the Difference Between Them?